sanger/crawler/README.md

 ## Testing

-The tests require a connection to the 'lighthouse_samples' table in the Multi-LIMS Warehouse.
+The tests require a connection to the 'lighthouse_sample' table in the Multi-LIMS Warehouse.
 The credentials for connecting to the MLWH are configured in the 'defaults.py' file, or in the relevant environment file, for example 'test.py'.
 You can run the tests by connecting to the UAT instance of the MLWH, or an existing local copy you already have.
 Or, you can create a basic local one containing just the relevant table by running the following from the top level folder (this is what it does in the CI):